 Important InformationThis information is for educational purposes only.
 We never invite or suggest the use, production or purchase of any these substances.
 Addiction Resource and it’s employees, officers, managers, agents, authors, editors, producers, and contributors shall have no direct or indirect liability, obligation, or responsibility to any person or entity for any loss, damage, or adverse consequences alleged to have happened as a consequence of material on this website.
 See full text of disclaimer.

 According to the National Pain Report, pain is one of the highest causes of disability in the United States.
 There are a lot of pain medications available by prescription.
 While all painkillers aim is to fight pain, the ingredients of Percocet and Vicodin, side effects, and the mechanism of action may be different.
 The two most commonly prescribed pain medication in the U.S. are Percocet and Vicodin.
 So what are the differences between them, what do they have in common, and which one is better for pain relief?

 What is Percocet?
-It is a combination drug of two active ingredients namely acetaminophen and a semi-synthetic opiate called oxycodone.
-There are different strengths available for this prescription medication which could be prescribed to people who are experiencing moderate, severe and chronic pain.
-When Percocet is taken, patients could experience an euphoric high that can leave to drug abuse or dependence.
+It is a combination drug of two active ingredients, namely Acetaminophen and a semi-synthetic opiate called Oxycodone.
+There are different strengths available for this prescription medication which could be prescribed to people who are experiencing moderate, severe, and chronic pain.
+When it is taken, patients could experience a euphoric high that can leave to drug abuse or dependence.

-Vicodin is also a combination medication of an opioid substance called hydrocodone and acetaminophen.
+Vicodin is also a combination medication of an opioid substance called hydrocodone and Acetaminophen.
 It is prescribed for people also experience severe pain.
-Doctors could prescribe the two active ingredients in both drugs (hydrocodone and oxycodone) on their own without acetaminophen, but it is rarely done.
+Doctors could prescribe the two active ingredients in both drugs on their own without Acetaminophen, but it is rarely done.